 Russian butchers selling cured meats (date unknown).
 Cured meats were especially important in cold regions during winter months, when food was more scarce.

 Of course, the wealthier landowners could keep more meat.
-In fact, some estimate that English royalty in the 15th century was 80% meat, accompanied by seasonal vegetables or fruit.
+In fact, some estimate that English royalty diet in the 15th century was 80% meat, accompanied by seasonal vegetables or fruit.

-The Origin of Charcuterie
+Origins of Charcuterie

 Although curing and preparing meat has been around nearly forever, the word “charcuterie” didn’t come about until the late Middle Ages in France.
 We get the term from the French words of “chair” and “cuit,” which literally translates to English as “flesh cooked” (delicately put, I agree).
-During the 1400s, strict laws prevented the mixing of raw and cooked pork products, and the name was given to those pork products which were cooked or preserved - this included salted and dry-cured pork (like salami), pâté, rillettes, and terrines.
+During 15th century france, the 1400s, strict laws prevented the mixing of raw and cooked pork products, and the name was given to those pork products which were cooked or preserved - this included salted and dry-cured pork (like salami), pâté, rillettes, and terrines.

 "You can choose what you like; the price is the same for all of them."
 So says the caption in this historical depiction of a charcuterie shop.

 Charcutiers were forbidden from selling raw meat, apart from pork fat which could be rendered into lard.
-“Charcuterie” used to be used in reference to the meats themselves; however, over time, it expanded to the presentation of the meat, with charcutiers trying to outdo each other with impressive arrangements.
+“Charcuterie” used to be used in reference to only the meats themselves; however, over time, it expanded to the presentation of the meat, with charcutiers trying to outdo each other with impressive arrangements.

 Sketches of the Day: New Parisian butcher's shop, published in Le Charivari, April 22, 1865